MrBocch/blog/content/about.md

 ## Hello World

 Currently a ITS student in
 {{< rawhtml >}}
     <a href ="https://www.fime.uanl.mx/" target = "_blank" style="padding:4px; border-radius:5px; background:green;">FIME</a>
 {{< /rawhtml >}}
-in my fourth semester.
+in my seventh semester.
 When I'm not in front of my computer I am most likely out on my skateboard or hanging out with friends!

 [My github](https://github.com/MrBocch)